 - Represent Safe Horizon on external committees when appropriate;

-- Provides interim management of the Bronx CAC when the Senior Director is out of office.
+- Provides interim management of the Manhattan CAC when the Senior Director is out of office.

 An advanced degree (MSW or PhD) in Social Work or related field.
 Minimum 5 years clinical experience with abused children and families and at least 4 years of clinical supervisory experience required.
 LCSW preferred.
 Bi-lingual (English/Spanish) preferred: Experience working with child and families impacted by abuse and trauma; ability to adapt clinical expertise within a crisis-oriented, multidisciplinary setting; Expertise in forensic interviewing and extended forensic interviewing preferred; Strong leadership, organizational, team-building, conflict-resolution skills required.
 Candidate must be able to effectively work within a multidisciplinary team comprised of law enforcement, child protection, prosecution and medical professionals, appreciate different points of view, and problem solve in a constructive and highly efficient manner.